NervanaSystems/ngraph/ecosystem-overview.md

 A fully-compiled function that makes use of bridge code thus becomes a "function graph", or what we sometimes call an nGraph graph.

-**Note** Low-level nGraph APIs are not accessible dynamically via bridge code; this is the nature of stateless graphs.
-However, please note that a graph with a "saved" checkpoint can be "continued" to run from a previously-applied checkpoint, or it can loaded as static graph for further inspection.

 For a more detailed dive into how custom bridge code can be implemented, see our documentation [How to].
 To learn how TensorFlow and MXNet currently make use of custom bridge code, see the section on [framework-integration-guides].